numikel/Skryba/README.md

 ## 🚀 Features

-- ✅ Transcribes `.mp3`, `.webm` and other audio files via OpenAI Whisper
+- ✅ Transcribes `.mp3` files via OpenAI Whisper
 - ✅ Supports direct transcription from YouTube links — no `ffmpeg` required
 - ✅ Summarizes content in **Polish** or **English** using `gpt-4o-mini`
 - ✅ Automatically saves the transcription to a `.txt` file